ArcaanGroup/templates/ONBOARDING.md

 3. **Port Already in Use**: Change the port in your server configuration
 4. **Type Errors**: Run `pdm run mypy app` to check for type issues
 5. **Test Failures**: Check if database migrations are applied
+6. **Domain Exceptions Not Handled**: If you see 500 errors instead of proper HTTP status codes, ensure your domain exceptions are registered in `app/utils/error.py`

 ### Debugging Tips